What causes shoulder pain?

 Treatment of rotator cuff injuries

-In severe cases, surgery may be required.
-For most milder injuries, some rest and an anti-inflammatory are the first steps to recovery.
+In severe cases, patients may need surgery.
+For most milder injuries, some rest and an anti-inflammatory are the first steps to recovery, see it here for further information!

 Whatever you do, don’t ignore shoulder problems.
 They have a nasty habit of sticking around and worsening when ignored.